tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

 * `Radiation pressure source and target models <https://py.api.tudat.space/en/latest/radiation_pressure.html>`_, to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.radiation_source_settings` and :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.radiation_pressure_target_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.

-   * These models provide various ways in which to define the radiation flux emitted by a body, and a response of a body to incident radation pressure.
+   * These models provide various ways in which to define the radiation flux emitted by a body, and a response of a body to incident radiation pressure.
 More details are provided on a :ref:`dedicated page <radiation_pressure_acceleration>`
    * The resulting model can be extracted from the :class:`~tudatpy.numerical_simulation.environment.Body` object extracted using :attr:`~tudatpy.numerical_simulation.environment.Body.radiation_pressure_source` and :attr:`~tudatpy.numerical_simulation.environment.Body.radiation_pressure_target`, which provides a :class:`~tudatpy.numerical_simulation.environment.RadiationSourceModel` and a :class:`~tudatpy.numerical_simulation.environment.RadiationPressureTargetModel`, respectively.